 The SDOs have agreed on the following definitions for the purposes of this initiative:

-0. Machine-to-Machine and Name of this initiative
+0 Machine-to-Machine and Name of this initiative

 Machine-to machine is related to control/monitoring system comprising of sensor/actuator/processing nodes that are connected via communication networks, designed in such a way that exchange of information can be triggered without human interaction. oneM2M is the agreed name for this collaboration initiative.